iman-jalilvand/iman-jalilvand.github.io/_pages/cv.md

 - HoloLens 2 simulation with gesture UI and real-time heat feedback
 - Industry-supported for commercialization

-### 🟩 Decision Support Tool with Bayesian Networks
-- Visualizes trade-offs in cost, emissions, and KPIs for CPG and biocomposite supply chains

 ### 🟥 Multi-Agent RL for Thermoforming Optimization
 - MARL with transfer learning validated via experimental IR camera setup